-The historic yard has rately used, in consolidation of floors and coverings, the replacement of the main elements.
+The historic yard has rarely used, in consolidation of floors and coverings, the replacement of the main elements.
 Interventions on the floors of reinforcement were often limited to inclusion of additional elements, to reduce the lights, or, in less serious cases, wedges and chocks to fill the gaps by putting in tension the structure.
 Compared to floors, roofs needed more difficult operations, not only for greater articulation of the structures but also for the intrinsic conditions of vulnerability.
-Example of a case of roof repairing widespread throughout the region is the repairs, in 1839, of the church of S. Matteo in Teramo, residence the Royal College, whose project wanted to reinforce the roof with the "braking of the kingposts with stirrups placed horizontally between a king-post and another and affixing "sacttoni" between the king-posts and thighs?
+Example of a case of roof r ASCh, Fondo Intendenza, Affari Ecclesiastici.
+Chiese di Regio patronato 1827/1866, b.
+XII, II-1, doc. of 1847, directed repairs to the capitulate church of S. Giuseppe in Vasto of "Regio Patronato".
+Diveded the height of thirty palms of the wall into three areas, for the first ten is prepared in a stone building with brick lining, the thickness at the base, two palms and a half, requires few "ammorsature", for the next seventeen the wall has only bricks-to meet the needs of alignment, and it is linked to the old one with a palm deep "addentellato" and repeated for a palm at each height; the height remaining, the demolition of the wall and the building unsafe in its instead of a new, sandstone "hard" coated with bricks, it is useful to take the curb to the property and provide a sufficient response to the thrust of the roof.

-^{[37].} In their most aware application, the use of wooden beams on the wall refers to systems used in houses shacks made after the disastrous cartiquake in Lisbon in 1755 and Calabria of 1783.
+The examples found are extremely numerous, although care in their implementation, and the accuracy of embedding in the case, frequently, the assembly of several elements, depends directly on the possibilities of the yard.
+See [28] [29].
+In their most aware application, the use of wooden beams on the wall refers to systems used in house shacks made after the disastrous earthquake in Lisbona in 1755 and Calabria of 1783.
 And certainly from this time that the seismic matter becomes urgent, monopolizing the whole culture on construction safety in building.
-The use of rooting is common to all the historic Italian shipyard, with very interesting dialectal declinations.
-In the lombard yard are mentioned "ligati", tak or larch rods, whose erection is often omitted in the capitulate because already granted.
-See in this regard Dilla Torra 1990 [38], pp. 135-145, Giustina 1996, pp. 205-231, in detail 216-217 [41].
-For the Roman yard Scavizzi 1983, pp. 37-42, p.
-139 [40].
+The use of wooden beams is common to the entire historic Italian shipyard, with very interesting dialectal declinations.
+In the Lombard yard are mentioned "ligati", oak or larch rods, whose erection is often omitted in the capitulate because already granted [30].
+For the Roman yard see [31].